dylansolo123/Mini_Amazon_516/README.txt

 - Added proper type conversion for numeric values
 - Enhanced product listing logic for Top Deals
 - Improved error handling for empty product lists

+Kethan - Users Guru:
+modified myaccount.html to be able to update all user field, modify the current balance, and view past orders.
+I added order_details.html to display the specifics of past orders.
+Finally modified user.py in /apps to add respective routes, and user.py in /models to add appropriate SQL queries.